sci-wms/sci-wms/README.md

 - > 2 CPU (> 4 CPU Best)
 - Python > Version 2.6

+####A Python WMS service for geospatial gridded data (Only unstructured FVCOM and ADCIRC grids officially supported)

 ##Install

 ####If you have the standard enthought python distribution (epd):